LivinBreezy/TPGPP/StyleGuide.md

 ```
 ## Loops
 Loops should maintain the same format as described throughout functions and conditionals.

+## Loop Iteration
+Prioritize iterators wherevever possible.
+If iterators are not possible or infeasible, use a loop and leave a comment explaining the design decision so that the reader can avoid any pitfalls that may arise from an iterator implementation.

 ## Pointer and Reference Expressions
 No spaces around period or arrow.
 Pointer operators do not have trailing spaces.